r0n22/blog/_posts/2025-05-25-pocket-shutting-down.md

 ![Wallabag view](/assets/images/blog/wallabag-view.png)

-This was great I was able to get access to the system localy.
+This was great I was able to get access to the system locally.

-## KoReader Intergration
+## KoReader Integration

-This was a great supprise that KoReader is able pull the articles directly from the Wallabag server and provide them as ePub files that you can read.
+This was a great surprise that KoReader is able pull the articles directly from the Wallabag server and provide them as ePub files that you can read.
 I know that pocket used to be able to do this with Kobo but it seems that this was broken when Mozilla moved users over to Mozilla's own Single Sign On system.

 The configuration cannot be done within your reader you have to setup a setting file.
 I am running this on a Kobo so your milage may very on other devices.